axai-mx/ansible-drupal-roles/README.md

 ## Other Defined Roles

+### php7-fpm

+PHP 7 for ubuntu 14.04.

 ### hhvm

 HHVM serves as a replacement for php-fpm role.
 It is already configured as a fastcgi server.
-HHVM is only compiled for 64bit machines.
+HHVM is only compiled for 64bit machines and right now this role is only for ubuntu 14.04.

 ### syslog